dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/cluster/vagrant.md

 ## What to Do Next

-See the [Cluster](/documents/cluster/node-lifecycle.html) docuentation for information about managing the cluster lifecycle.
+See the [Cluster](/documents/cluster/node-lifecycle.html) documentation for information about managing the cluster lifecycle.